Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

   const isMovingLeft = velocity.x < 0;

   if (isExclusivelyLeft) {
-    // Left arrow is pressed
+    // Only left arrow is pressed
     if (isMovingRight) {
       // Slow down if player is already moving right velocity.x -= deceleration * delta;